mojomast/scoreboardussy/README.md

 ---

 ### 2. Deploying on a Local Network

+Standalone (Windows)
+- Download the latest 0.5.4-beta release assets: ImprovScoreboard.exe and Start-Scoreboard.ps1
+- Keep both files together, then run Start-Scoreboard.ps1 (right-click → Run with PowerShell)
+  - Auto-detects your LAN IP and starts the server bound to it
+  - Opens Control UI in your browser
+  - Optional params: -Ip 192.168.1.68 -Port 3001 -NoBrowser

+Manual (Node production)

 Use this mode to run the scoreboard from one computer and access it from other devices on the same Wi-Fi or Ethernet network.